 You have produced an amazing piece of video content and you want as many people as possible to see it on Facebook.

-You’re now faced with a question faced by many a content producer… ‘Should I upload to YouTube, or Facebook?’
+You’re now faced with the question faced by many a content producer… ‘Should I upload to YouTube, or Facebook?’

-The difference being by uploading it to YouTube you share it via a link, while uploading directly to Facebook it appears as a native video.
+The difference being by uploading it to YouTube you share it via a link that takes you out of Facebook, while uploading directly to Facebook it appears as a native video in the feed.

 The short answer is you should upload it to both.